cangjie-bot/cangjie_docs/docs/dev-guide/source_en/FFI/cangjie-c.md

 }
 ```

-`VArray` cannot be used as a `CFunc` return type.
+`VArray` is not allowed to be used as the return type of `CFunc`.

 **As @C struct members:**

-When used as `@C struct` members, `VArray` has the same memory layout as C structs, requiring identical declared lengths and types:
+When `VArray` is used as an `@C struct` member, its memory layout is consistent with the arrangement of the struct on the C side.
+It is necessary to ensure that the declared length and type on the Cangjie side are completely consistent with those on the C side:

 ```c
 struct S {